fluxcd/website/content/en/legacy/helm-operator/helmrelease-guide/rollbacks.md

+---
+type: docs
+weight: 60
-# Rollbacks
+title: Rollbacks
+---

 From time to time a release made by the Helm Operator may fail, this section of the guide will explain how you can recover from a failed release by enabling rollbacks.

-!!! caution
+{{% alert color="warning" title="Caution" %}}
 Rollbacks of Helm charts containing `StatefulSet` resources can be a tricky operation, and are one of the main reasons automated rollbacks are not enabled by default.
 Verify a manual rollback (using `helm`) of your Helm chart does not cause any problems before enabling it.
+{{% /alert %}}

 ## Enabling rollbacks